coder/docs/admin/workspace-providers/index.md

 For deployments with multiple workspace providers, you must ensure that each provider can communicate with the Coder deployment (otherwise, you may see downtime).
-As such, if you want to change the Access URL after you've deployed workspace providers to complement the `built-in` workspace provider, you must:
+If you want to change the Access URL after you've deployed workspace providers to complement the `built-in` workspace provider, you must:

 1. Ensure that the new URL resolves to the Coder deployment